 Connected Vehicles

 • TechNet supports DOT initiatives for the integration and deployment of vehicle-to-everything technologies, such as cellular vehicle-to-everything (C-V2X) using existing commercial wireless networks.
-V2X technologies, like C-V2, have the potential to significantly improve roadway safety, and support for V2X technologies from the testing stage to the widespread deployment will be important for safety and mobility needs.
+V2X technologies have the potential to significantly improve roadway safety, and support for V2X technologies from the testing stage to the widespread deployment will be important for safety and mobility needs.

 Electric Vehicles